wildlifetrusts/nextdoornature/content/pages/en/index.md

 summary: The Nextdoor Nature Hub is a collection of guides (information) and stories (case studies)
 ---
-## This website will help you to help nature.
+## T﻿his website will help you to help nature in your neighbourhood.

+Fancy making your community a little bit greener, and that little bit wilder?
+You're in the right place!
 We’re in a nature crisis.
 This means that without our help, we will lose more and more wildlife – animals, plants, birds and insects.
-So this website will tell you how to help!
+So this website offers you advice on how to help!

-If you are looking for practical advice about how you can help nature, you will find everything on The Wildlife Trusts website.
+If you are looking for practical tips about how you can help nature, you will find everything on The Wildlife Trusts website.
 [Go to this link to find out how to do things like build a birdbox, dig a pond, sow wildflowers and lots more.](https://www.wildlifetrusts.org/actions)

 On this website, you will find ***guides*** and ***stories.***